 1) On the old machine running RadioDJ take a database backup using the database setup tool.
 This will backup rotations/playlists/songs/events etc… Also backup the RadioDJ program folder onto the USB drive.
 This will preserve your settings.

-2) Make sure you Copy the .sql backup file onto the same USB pen drive.
+Tip: Make sure you Copy the .sql backup and RadioDJ program files onto a USB pen drive

 Relocating tracks may take a while if you have a large library, Hence why we recommend having the music files with the same destination folders.

 Once you’ve verified everything is the same as it was on the old machine then you should be good to start streaming.